samuel2688/google-homepage/README.md

-This lesson is to demonstrate my understanding of CSS along with using GITHUB
+this lesson is designed to show understanding of CSS and Github

-At the end, I should have a completed clone of the Google frontpage.
-I will be using the Development tools within my browser to help me quickly setup the site
+I recreated the Google homepage without any functionality